The Old Hall is a Grade II* listed building in the North Yorkshire local planning authority area, England. First listed on 27 May 1949. House.

 Description

-1738 (altered in mid C19).
-Dated in iron ties on the north gable, and this date is confirmed by an insurance badge of the London Assurance Company dateable to 1740.
-The south gable has the patron's initials, "IM" in iron ties.
+The Old Hall, built in 1738 and altered in the mid-19th century, is a notable building located on the north side of Saint Agnesgate in Ripon.
+The construction date is indicated by iron ties on the north gable and is supported by an insurance badge from the London Assurance Company dated to 1740.
+The south gable features the patron's initials, "IM," also in iron ties.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.